farrinfedra/BirdsOfIstanbul/README.md

 ### Model
 This section is about the birds of istanbul model.
-> All about the Birds of Istanbul Model
+> All about the Birds of Istanbul Model.

 ![alt text](https://github.com/farrinfedra/BirdsOfIstanbul/blob/main/app_model_pic.png?raw=true)